TBertazoli/Team-Profile-Generator/README.md

    - [Questions](#questions)

    ## Installation
-   Througn terminal.
+   Through terminal.
 Make sure you have Node.js installed first.
 Then run the application.

    ## Usage
    To run the application: type `node index.js` on the terminal.